Employers

 • ride on anything towed by or attached to any vehicle.

-An employee must have a current driver's licence before driving any motor vehicle on a road.
+An must have a current driver's licence before driving any motor vehicle on a road.
 A road includes any car park, yard, or other part of a workplace that has public vehicle access.

 There is a special exception for the agricultural sector which allows young people doing contract work who are over the age of 12 years old to use a tractor for contract agricultural work if: